macicchino/MechaCar_Statistical_Analysis/README.md

 - Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary

+  - When taking a t-test of the sample (including all lots) against a population mean of 1500.
+We find that the p-value is 0.06028 which is technically out of our assumed significane level of 0.05 percent.

 ![dev_3.1](images/Dev-3.1_T-Test.png "Dev 3.1 Image")

+  - When taking a t-test of each lot sample against a population mean of 1500.
+We find that the p-value for Lot1 is xxx.
+We find that the p-value for Lot2 is xxx.
+We find that the p-value for Lot3 is xxx.

 ![dev_3.2](images/Dev-3.2_T-Test-by-Lot.png "Dev 3.2 Image")